 Do this now: pick the example that matches your role.
 Paste the structure into your draft.
 Replace the example numbers with yours.

 Different seniority levels weight the 4 elements differently.
 Lead with the wrong one and a junior sounds overreaching or a director sounds like a Tier 2 hire.
-Here are the 4 patterns.
+Find your tier and lead with the right element.

 The Tier 3 to Tier 4 shift is the one most IT professionals get wrong.
 A 12 year IT director who opens with "Expert in PowerShell, VMware, and Active Directory" reads like they never left Tier 2.
 The summary should match the level of the role you want, not every technology you ever touched.